amonnoris1/amonnoris1/README.md

 - 👋 Hi, I’m @amonnoris1
 - 👀 I’m interested in new tech only and also making new friends
-- 🌱 I’m currently learning am learn flutter as my pro programming language
+- 🌱 I’m currently learning  flutter as my pro programming language
 - 💞️ I’m looking to collaborate on some many things that can growmy mind in app and web development
 - 📫 How to reach me one can use kakemboamonnoris@gmail.com